 Why Use a Biscuit Cutter?

-I've spoken to many woodworkers who have used a router with a slot-cutting bit to cut grooves for biscuits, but I would strongly advise against it.
+Many woodworkers use a router with a slot-cutting bit to cut grooves for biscuits, but we would strongly advise against it.
 First of all, it is difficult to consistently insert a slot-cutting bit on a router into the edge of the stock perfectly perpendicular to the edge of the material.
-Additionally, I'm of the opinion that this is a rather dangerous procedure with a router.
+We are of the opinion that this is a rather dangerous procedure with a router.

 On the other hand, a biscuit cutter or plate joiner eliminates these concerns.
 The blade, which spins at speeds up to 10,000 RPM, is completely housed within the guard of the saw until it is plunged into the stock.
 Secondly, the guide system of the biscuit cutter practically guarantees that it will be cutting perpendicular to the edge of the stock, which ensures a consistent fit.